raamishussain/tensorflow_exercises/README.md

 to predict the median house value in different housing blocks in California based on census data from 1990.
 This notebook also uses a DNN regressor as the model.

+# RNN

+This folder contains two projects which use recurrent neural networks (RNNs) for time series analyses.

+The first project in the `milk_production.ipynb` notebook uses an RNN with LSTM cells to predict milk production over a 12 month period using previous years of milk prodcution data.

+The second project in the `apply_stoc